bfortuner/ml-glossary/docs/layers.rst

 Fully-connected/Linear
 ----------------------

-A fully-connected layer, also known as linear, in a neural network is a type of layer where all the inputs from one layer are connected to every activation unit of the next layer.
+In a neural network, a *fully-connected layer*, also known as *linear* layer, is a type of layer where all the inputs from one layer are connected to every activation unit of the next layer.
-In most popular machine learning models, the last few layers are full connected layers.
-Indeed, this layer performs the task of outputting a class prediction, based on the features learned in the previous layers.
+In most popular machine learning models, the last few layers in the network are fully-connected ones.
+Indeed, this type of layer performs the task of outputting a class prediction, based on the features learned in the previous layers.